brendaR43/BaSP-M2023/README.md

 We included the styles corresponding to the HTML structure of week 02 to make the page look identical to the first week's screenflow landing page in desktop view.

 ## Week 04
-We replicated the landing page of the screenflow of Week-01, using Flexbox to create a responsive design following the Mobile First concept.
+We replicated the landing page of the screenflow of Week-01, using Flexbox to create a responsive design following the Mobile first concept.

 ## Authors
 - Brenda Romero